Migration trends (1/)

 Read more

 From 2019, data is presented in percentage values.
-According to this information, in 2020, 29239 decisions were made to issue a work-related temporary residence permit for foreigners whose professions were on the shortage occupation list.
-Majority of foreign workers came from Ukraine (51 percent) and Belarus (38 percent).
+According to this information, in 2023, 83749 decisions were made to issue a work-related temporary residence permit for foreigners whose professions were on the shortage occupation list.
+Majority of foreigh workers came from Belarus (34 percent) and Uzbekistan (12 percent).

 Where do labour migrants come from2?